EYFS units: The Meteorologist

 Resources and activities themed around a STEM job, to build language and understanding around the world of work.

-We have designed these STEM focused questions to use alongside the questioning you would usually use when reading a story.
-These questions are particularly suitable for Nursery aged children.
+We have designed these STEM-focussed questions to use alongside the questioning you would usually use when reading a story.

 These adult led activities and provocations will support the introduction of the meteorologist career to the children in your setting.